-Chairman of the NCCF (Nuclear Community Charity Fund)
+Treasurer of the NCCF (Nuclear Community Charity Fund)

 Jeff served in the Royal Air Force for 8 years, his overseas service included RAF Maralinga and RAAF Edinburgh Field in Australia.
 Jeff was present at RAF Maralinga during the minor trials.
 When Jeff left the RAF, he retrained as an electronics engineer and joined a programme learning company, the forerunner of computers, working in the commercial and further education field.
 At the age of 50, Jeff contracted TB, which meant a long period in hospital.

 In the late 80’s Jeff joined the British Nuclear Test Veterans Association (BNTVA) in the hope of finding anyone who he had served with.
 Whilst working at the BNTVA Jeff has held all the main officer positions, culminating to Chairman in 2016.
 Jeff has also been active with the NHS and the ambulance service, up until this year he has been serving as a public governor with South Western Ambulance Service NHS Foundation Trust (SWASFT).
 Jeff has served on a number of NHS research review panels and is Chairman of the local Patient Participation Group.